 The third quote reflects my changed views on “conditioning” dogs, as I’ve got older and more experienced with dogs and dog training:

 I don’t really want a dog which has been utterly conditioned by us, submissive and bent to our will by rigorous training.
 Yes, I would like her (Olive) to come back a bit more promptly, or indeed at all, when I get frustrated with her grazing on a walk, but I wouldn’t change it.

 I adopted my current dog, Jet, in 2014.
-He was two-and-a-half years old, and we were his fourth family.
-His rescue dog “baggage” soon became apparent.
+He was two-and-a-half years old, we were his fourth family, and his rescue dog “baggage” soon became apparent.
 And after the first stressful week, and with memories of pliant, well-trained Harry, I was ready to return Jet to Labrador Rescue.

 But my son burst into tears and shamed me, “You’re an instructor at the local dog club.
 If you can’t sort out Jet’s problems, who can?”